Making Breastmilk Jewellery: Part 3 of 4

 When the use of Optiphen started to become known as “Nikki’s Method” I was so happy to find out that I wasn’t the only one using it.
 However, the methods for adding it can vary.
 Initially I was using a stove but sterilising the equipment made it slow and laborious doing one at a time.
 Other heating devices became part of my trials with tips from other artists.
 So, instead of adding a list here myself I’m going to ask you guys to help be a part of this yourselves.
 Please comment below with the ways you’ve tried heating the milk and what equipment you used, including kitchen and jewellery making!

-We send our clients a kit with instructions on sending in breastmilk and other elements; please don’t copy these, unless you link back to the page and credit Tree of Opals.
-Notice that we never call these things “inclusions”, that’s because in traditional jewellery making an inclusion is known as a flaw.
+We would send our clients a kit with instructions on sending in breastmilk and other elements.
+We never call these things “inclusions”, that’s because in traditional jewellery making an inclusion is known as a flaw.
 Our clients’ breastmilk, locks of hair, cremation ash and umbilical cord isn’t a flaw, it’s the most important element of the pieces we make.
 People post in their milk in the test tubes, just regular shipping, and so long as it’s not mouldy when it arrives it’s ok.
 I pop them straight in the freezer, mark them as received on the system and write out the label for their container ready for the preserved tube.

 You can consult a chemist if you like, but most importantly make new friends because it’s a stressful vocation and it’s so important to have colleagues that understand.
 When I first started a group of us were at the same stage and would spend hours talking about ideas we’d had.
 Most breastmilk jewellery artists are generous with their knowledge and creative ideas, others aren’t, but mostly you will find that once you’re bouncing ideas off someone it’s very satisfying.
 If you’re here you might have been told “no” when requesting help from artists but please bear in mind we get several a week here through email and social media and it gets stressful.
 Please forgive me, anyone I’ve brushed off, and I hope this blog helps.